mkevenaar/chocolatey-packages/deprecated/intel.ssd.toolbox/README.md

 # <img src="https://cdn.jsdelivr.net/gh/mkevenaar/chocolatey-packages@2a0d1b78a421771353d15c06da4341ae2b325cda/icons/intel.ssd.toolbox.png" width="48" height="48"/> [intel.ssd.toolbox](https://chocolatey.org/packages/intel.ssd.toolbox)

+DEPRECATED!

+The Intel® SSD Toolbox will reach End of Maintenance with no additional updates after September 2020.
+Intel® recommends that users migrate to the Intel® Memory and Storage Tool (GUI) as a replacement for Intel® SSD management and firmware updates.

 SSD drive management software that allows you to:

 - View current drive information for Intel® Solid-State Drives (Intel® SSDs), including: